tawn33y/EasySQL/readme.md

       	 -  // $query = select("hello_world", ['id', 'name', 'random'], []);
      	 -  // print_results($query);

+   - Note that in functions which return data from the database, the data is returned in a 2D array.
+Do a loop to get individual data (examples are given). e.g. in 'select()' && 'select2()' functions.
    -  To reuse the code, all you need is a copy of the main library 'swift_sql.php' and the connection file.

 <h3>Help | Contact</h3>
   - If you have any questions regarding this library or how to use it, get in touch with me via Twitter @tawn33y.